 The portfolio recorded a positive return for the quarter.
-Stocks that performed best included the investments in Facebook, Visa and Apple.
+Stocks that performed best included the investments in Facebook, Alphabet and Visa.
 Facebook surged on a view that privacy issues surrounding user data wouldn't impede user and advertising growth, which showed gains in the first-quarter earnings report released in late May.
-Visa gained after higher consumer spending helped the payments company post higher-than-expected revenue growth of 11.5% and 30% earnings growth for the first guarter, which prompted it to boost guidance for fiscal 2018.
-Apple rallied following a result that showed an acceleration in services revenue and healthy iPhone revenue growth, an increase that was helped a few days later by news that the Warren Buffett-run Berkshire Hathaway had bought another 75 million Apple shares.
-Another boost was that The South China Post also reported the Chinese government has no plans to target US firms in China in response to the Trump administrations trade threats.
+Alphabet gained after its 26% increase in revenue for the first quarter beat estimates as Google's advertising revenue expanded at close to a similar pace.
+Visa gained after higher consumer spending helped the payments company post higher-than-expected revenue growth of 11.5% and 30% earnings growth for the first quarter, which prompted it to boost guidance for fiscal 2018.

-Stocks that lagged included the investments in Starbucks, eBay and Yum!
+Stocks that lagged included the investments in Starbucks and Yum!
 Brands.
 Starbucks declined after disappointing sales growth in the US prompted the coffee chain to reduce outlets in its home market, sales growth in China disappointed and Moody's Investors Services downgraded the company's debt rating by one notch to Baa1 due to an increase in borrowing.
-Online retailer eBay fell after the US Supreme Court overturned a 1992 ruling that enabled internet retailers to avoid state sales taxes.
 Yum!
 Brands slid after the owner of KFC and Pizza Hut reported first-quarter comparable sales that missed estimates due to discounting across the fast-food industry.

-Lowes - A new shareholder is driving a challenge to The Home Depot's No. 1 ranking in the US homeimprovement market.
+Lowes - A new shareholder is driving a challenge to The Home Depot's No. 1 ranking in the US home-improvement market.